Aviah/one-click-django-server/README.md

 Http
 Re build and try
-simple, on machine, no virtualenv etc
+simple, on machine, no virtualenv etc install everyrhing ssh, iptables etc new  to dj - tracer bullets experienced - just an easy way to start, up and running

 The site is configured for the most common requirments of a django website:
 1. Web server: Nginx for media, and as a proxy to Apache2 mod-wsgi